-Anxiety Disorder is a dreaded ideal for human beings.
+Anxiety Disorder is a dreaded ordeal for some human beings.
 It sounds like the end of the world for some of us ... that maybe I don't really have all my stuff together if I indeed have anxiety.
 Nobody wants to be an anxious person.
 So it is not surprising that few people want to admit to the fact that they are struggling with anxiety.
 And it is even less surprising that people who know they are struggling with it, desperately don’t want others to know about it.
 This cycle of hiding our lives from others though, only leaves us more anxious and debilitated in our lives.

 Anxiety disorders are highly treatable, but due to the unfortunate negativity surrounding the word anxiety only 36.9% of those suffering receive consistent treatment.
 This means most are left in an isolated struggle that only exacerbates their inability to feel like they can have a moment of peace.

-Stomach aches/digestive troubles
+Stomach aches/digestive troubles (Sometimes IBS or chronic digestive issues.)

 Pain or lump in your throat and/or trouble breathing in moments of stress